ShuangyiTong/VRPainExptGuide/README.md

     - Then place prefabs `Resources/Prefabs/Board` and `Resources/Prefabs/Players` in the scene.
 Assign properties under Board UI Manager correctly.
 This includes `Menu Button`, `Trigger`, `Left Hand`, and `Right Hand`.
 The Left hand and right hand should be from the Player's hands.
     - Make `Medieval_Gold/i_gnot` a prefab saved in `Resource/Prefabs/1_ignot` by dragging it to the scene and drag to the asset folder.
 ![Task Setup](imgs/MazeExampleLevelDesign.PNG)
+Figure 2: Unity editor screenshot of the maze task
 3. **Task execution**:
      - Now we have a UI dashboard.
 It can be turned on/off by pressing the menu button binded to the controller.
 We can implement this by adding the following code to the `Update` function (See [complete Task control script](sources/Example2/TaskControl.cs)).
         ```C#